SwitchbackTech/compass-docs/docs/guides/troubleshoot.md

 ### Mismatch User Id

 When you encounter a mismatch user id, the user is in your mongo collection is not the one being captured.
 This could be because you have duplicate users in your database.
-In order to fix this you need to clear your user data using this [documentation](/docs/guides/CLI#cleaning-user-data)
+In order to fix this you need to clear your user data using this [troubleshooting doc](../guides/troubleshoot.md#mismatch-user-id)

 ### Invalid domain name